How to Do Military Presses with Perfect Form (Stay Safe)

 Stance

-You can place your feet in slightly varying positions, but the best option is with them placed shoulder width apart.
+You can place your feet in slightly varying positions, but the best option is with them placed shoulder-width apart.
 Another option is to place either the left or right foot slightly in front, instead of having them parallel to one another.
 The latter option provides some lifters with a greater feeling of stability, enabling them to perform the exercise without issues.

 Perform Perfect Presses